-Solving Equations (1a)-(1f) requires knowledge of all observed events, and the solution prescribes a set of attitudes for all spacecraft - therefore, the problem cannot directly be used to control a constellation where spacecraft are not in constant communication with each other and must make independent decisions based on their own observations.
+Solving Equations (1a)-(1f) requires knowledge of all observed events, and the solution prescribes a set of attitudes for all spacecraft-therefore, the problem cannot directly be used to control a constellation where spacecrafts are not in constant communication with each other and must make independent decisions based on their own observations.
 To overcome this, we propose a sharedworld implementation of the ILP, shown in Figure 3.
-Every spacecraft independently detects dust devils in its own observations and adds detections to a local copy of a global event map.
-When two spacecraft are in contact, they reconcile their copies of the global event map by sharing their observations; if a conflict arises (e.g., if two spacecraft have observed the same region but only one has detected a dust devil), we optimistically assume that the detection was correct.
+Each spacecraft independently detects dust devils in its own observations and adds its detections to a local copy of a global event map.
+When two spacecraft are in contact, they reconcile their copies of the global event map by sharing their observations; if a conflict arises (e.g., if two spacecrafts have observed the same region but only one has detected a dust devil), we optimistically assume that the detection was correct.
+In the following section, we discuss our selection of a Sun synchronous orbit in order to ensure that the lighting conditions (shadow angles and shadow lengths) are the same for every pass, thus reducing false positive detections.
 Each spacecraft individually solves Equations (1a)-(1f) based on its local copy of the global event map, obtaining a set of prescribed attitudes for the entire constellation.
 Each spacecraft then executes the pointing commands prescribed to itself by the ILP, and disregards the pointing commands for other spacecraft.

-With this approach, if the spacecrafts' global events map are perfectly synchronized, all spacecraft act in accordance with the same solution to Equations (1a)-(1f), If the global events map are not synchronized (because, e.g., information about a detected event has not yet propagated to all spacecraft), each spacecraft is guaranteed to have access to a solution, even though spacecraft may act in an inconsistent manner (e.g., a region may be imaged twice, or it may not be imaged because each spacecraft thinks that another one will capture it).
+With this approach, if the spacecrafts' global events map are perfectly synchronized, all spacecrafts act in accordance with the same solution to Equations (1a)-(1f), If the global events maps are not synchronized (because, e.g., information about a detected event has not yet been propagated to all spacecraft), each spacecraft is guaranteed to have access to a solution, even though the spacecraft may act in an inconsistent manner (e.g., a region may be imaged twice, or it may not be imaged because each spacecraft thinks that another one will capture it).
 In the Numerical Results, we show that, for the orbits and network topologies considered in this paper, information propagates readily through the constellation, and the impact of imperfect synchronization between the spacecrafts' global event maps is negligible.